TechnicalPursuit/TIBET/doc/markdown/tibet-thaw.1.md

 ## DESCRIPTION

+NOTE: this command will be removed in a future release once splitting of the TIBET npm package into `tibet-cli` and `tibet` is complete.

 Thaws (un-freezes) the current application's TIBET library in `~app_inf`.

 By default `~app_inf` refers to `public/TIBET-INF`, the default location for